A lot or a little?

 Is it any good?

-Part of the success of A NIGHTMARE ON ELM STREET was that writer-director Wes Craven made it at a time when banal, bloody copies of Friday the 13th (starring hockey-masked Jason) commonly filled theaters.
+Part of this film's success was that writer-director Wes Craven made it at a time when banal, bloody copies of Friday the 13th (starring hockey-masked Jason) commonly filled theaters.
 Any teen-themed horror film that was even halfway original and imaginative would have stood out refreshingly, and this one did.
-Elm Street's cast of teenage characters was a shade more sympathetic and well-drawn than Jason's victims.
+A Nightmare on Elm Street's cast of teenage characters was a shade more sympathetic and well-drawn than Jason's victims.

 The dream-attack gimmick (which is never really explained as clearly as it should be) makes for lots of shock scenes and visual surprises, teasing viewers about what is or isn't really happening, and filmmaker Craven also plants more sophisticated seeds of unease.
 Parenting and family life -- touchstones of reassurance and protection in horror movies like Poltergeist -- aren't sources of comfort here.
 Mothers and fathers killed Krueger and covered it up, and now the villain is punishing their children for it rather than them -- the old sins-of-the-fathers biblical warning (in slasher-movie clothing).

 Families can talk about the secret guilt that the parents share in A Nightmare on Elm Street: that they killed Krueger and covered it up, and now the evil child-murderer is attacking their children rather than them.
 Considering the old sins-of-the-fathers biblical warning (in slasher-movie clothing), does that change what you think of Freddy and what punishment he deserves?